FreePYQ logoFreePYQ

 Explanation:

 The relationship between RWKA and TULZ involves shifting each letter by a fixed position in the alphabet.
 R→T (+2), W→U (-2), K→L (+1), A→Z (+25, wrapping around).
 However, inconsistencies suggest a different pattern.
 Observing VSMY to XQNX: V→X (+2), S→Q (-2), M→N (+1), Y→X (-1).
 The pattern alternates +2, -2, +1, -1.
 Applying this to ZOOW: Z→B (+2, wrapping), O→M (-2), O→P (+1), W→V (-1), yielding BMPV (option A).
-Distractors result from applying an incorrect shift sequence or missing the alternating pattern.
+The other choices result from applying an incorrect shift sequence or missing the alternating pattern.